15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

 Contact: 9645-4780

-Website: www.thebackdrop.sg
+Website: https://www.thebackdrop.sg/

-8. CHANDU
+5. CHANDU

-Chandu is inspired by the opium dens and clan associations of yesteryear
+Chandu is inspired by the opium dens and clan associations of yesteryear.

-What you can expect: An intimate cocktail bar drawing inspiration from opium dens and clan associations.
+What to expect: An intimate cocktail bar drawing inspiration from opium dens and clan associations.
 Chandu, which means opium in Malay and moon in Hindi, grants guests a peek into colonial-era Singapore when it was a flourishing entrepot.
 The beverage programme focuses on storied cocktails and market-to-glass specialties.
-Chandu’s double meaning of 'Moon' is used as a play on the menu, where some drinks are indicated with half-moon and hollow moon symbols, showcasing the Alcohol by Volume (ABV).
+Chandu’s double meaning of ‘Moon’ is used as a play on the menu, where some drinks are indicated with half-moon and hollow moon symbols, showcasing the Alcohol by Volume (ABV).

 How to find it: Chandu is situated at the rear of The Robertson House.
 Its nondescript facade is distinguished by a gold handle in the shape of a round moon, so locate that and venture through the black doors into the bar.